BrainBacon/gittalk/resources/public/md/gittalk.md

 * This will push the branch "master" to the remote server "origin"
 * You must have write access to the remote repository
 * This will only work if the branch you are pushing to is not checked out in the remote working directory
-* When creating central remote repositories it makes more sense to either create or clone a repository with the `--bare` option so there is no working directory.
+* When creating central remote repositories it makes more sense to either create or clone a repository with the `--bare` option so there is no working directory

 --